-GM targets sale of 2 lakh vehicles per year
+GM targets sale of two lakh vehicles per year by 2010

-Bangalore, July 5: Auto major General Motors aimed to increase its car sales in India by four times by 2010 from the present 50,000 units targetted for the current fiscal, General Motors India Vice President (Marketing) Ankush Arora said today.
+Bangalore, July 5 (UNI) Auto major General Motors aimed to increase its car sales in India by four times by 2010 from the present 50,000 units targetted for the current fiscal, General Motors India Vice President (Marketing) Ankush Arora said today.

 Talking to newsmen after launching the Chevrolet SRV here, he said that the capacity of its state of the art plant at Halol near Baroda would be increased to 85,000 from the present 60,000.

 Mr Arora said that as already announced the company would invest Rs 1,400 Crores in India and Rs 200 Crore had been spent on a Research and Development wing here and another Rs 100 crore was spent on expansion plans.